• Skip to primary navigation

 On the other hand, being shaken is not always a good thing.
 We sometimes use the phrase, “my faith was shaken.”
 What we are really saying is that our belief in a good God was shaken.
 This can be a difficult thing to go through.
 The reality is that we live in a fallen world where sometimes, in fact oftentimes, bad things happen to good people.

 It is during these “shaking” times that it is so important to stay connected with other followers.
 This is when we can comfort one another and just be there for each other.
-When the time is right, we can encourage with truth from God’s word.
+When the time is right, we can encourage each other with truth from God’s word.
 This truth is that God knows all the terrible things that shake us, it is not His ideal for us, but there is an end in sight when once again all will be put right and we will no longer be shaken in that way.

 If we follow Jesus’ teaching about building our lives on the firm foundation of His word, we can be more prepared for when the shaking times come.
 Just as the wise man who built his house upon the rock withstood the storm when it came, we will be more able to withstand the events of this world when they come against us with earthquake-like force.